Year 3

 We look forward to seeing what they produce in our homework museum.

-We also encourage children to practice our weekly spellings at home, as well as the Y3/4 common exception words.
+We also encourage children to practice the statutory Y3/4 spellings.

 Reading: